Why Business Plans Don’t Work and What To Do About It

 There are a number of reasons why this happens; here are three of them plus some tips that can help:

-Engagement: Many business plans are produced and presented using the equivalent principle of Moses returning from Mount Sinai with the 10 commandments.
+Engagement: Many business plans are produced and presented using the equivalent principle of Moses returning from Mount Sinai with the 10 commandments announcing what’s going to happen.
 Instead, a good leader should sit down with his/her team and ask what they think needs to be achieved as people are far more likely to be interested in, enthusiastic about and committed to objectives they have contributed to.

 Note – It’s perfectly acceptable for a senior manager to ask a team for their input prior to making a final decision i.e. asking opinions doesn’t mean the company is run by committee!